bullgit/breath.js/README.md

 Add breathing to your pages.

-Just load breath.js right after your jQuery inclusion.
-And see the magic happen.
+Just load breath.js and see the magic happen.